 CO2 reduction targets

-A longer-term science-based target is also in place to ensure that the CO2 reduction ambition is in line with climate change science.
-This science-based target has been set for 2030 and provides a pathway towards BAM’s long-term climate positive ambition.
+BAM has a Paris Proof 1.5°C aligned Science Based Target, verified by SBTi, in place to ensure that the CO2 reduction ambition is in line with climate change science.
+This science-based target has been set for 2030 and provides a pathway towards the long-term climate positive ambition.
 By 2030, BAM aims to:

 - Reduce scope 1 and scope 2 CO2 intensity by 50 per cent compared to 2015;